VladimirKomov/scraping_app/README.md

    ```

 ## API Authentication
-The script uses client credentials to authenticate with the Kroger API.
+The script uses client credentials to authenticate with the API.
 Tokens are cached to avoid unnecessary requests.
 If a token expires, the script automatically retrieves a new one.

 ## MongoDB Data Storage
-- MongoDB runs inside Docker with the container name `mongodb_kroger`.
+- MongoDB runs inside Docker with the container name `mongodb_your_name`.
 - Product data is stored in collections named `products_store_<store_id>`.
 - Data includes `productId`, `name`, `price`, and other relevant attributes.